Insights

 The agrochem industry increasingly leverages outcome-based models to drive growth and efficiency.
 These models focus on delivering specific performance outcomes rather than simply selling products.
 This shift is transforming how agricultural solutions are developed, marketed, and evaluated, aligning manufacturer incentives with the success of their clients.
 Syngenta’s regenerative agriculture is an example where an agrochem firm nurtures and restores the soil’s health with methods such as intercropping of multiple crops, crop rotation, livestock integration, and precision farming.

-Outcome-based models in agriculture chemicals involve contracts where chemical providers are compensated based on achievement of agreed-upon results, such as increased crop yields, improved soil health, or reduced pest damage.
+Outcome-based models in agriculture chemicals involve contracts where chemical providers are compensated based on the achievement of agreed-upon results, such as increased crop yields, improved soil health, or reduced pest damage.
 Syngenta implemented performance-based contracts for its crop protection products, where payments are tied to crop yield improvements achieved through their solutions.
 This approach incents both parties to invest in crop success and provides a clearer value proposition for farmers.

 Adoption levels of this business model vary globally.
 In North America and Europe, adoption is more advanced, driven by higher technology integration and better access to data analytics.
 For example, BASF's "Smart Farming" initiatives in Europe use data-driven insights to optimize the application of chemicals, aligning their revenues with the efficacy of their products.